 Dispersion Error - occurs when the leading terms in τ have odd-order derivatives.
-They are characterized by oscillations or small wiggles in the solution, mostly in the wave of a moving wave.
+They are characterized by oscillations or small wiggles in the solution, mostly in the form of moving waves.

 It's called dispersion error because waves of different wavelengths propagate at different speed (i.e., wave speed = a function of k) due to numerical approximations - causing dispersion of waves.
 For the PDE, all Fourier components described by Eq.(5) should move at the same speed, c.